Spectricium/Spectricium/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-Spectricium UI
+- 🔭 I’m currently working on [REDACTED]
-- 🌱 I’m currently learning ...
-Lua
+- 🌱 I’m currently learning Lua and C#
-- 👯 I’m looking to collaborate on ...
-Scripts Or Scripts Of People
+- 👯 I’m looking to collaborate on Any Project
-- 🤔 I’m looking for help with ... lua and Spectricium UI
+- 🤔 I’m looking for help with Get CPU Code Name
-- 💬 Ask me about ...
-Of Exploiting
+- 💬 Ask me about Open Source
-- 📫 How to reach me: ...
-In Roblox My UserName Its TylerBanks7292
+- 📫 How to reach me: On My Email albertoc745@gmail.com
-- 😄 Pronouns: ...
-Fenix Or Fenixium
+- 😄 Pronouns: Fenix Or Fenixium
-- ⚡ Fun fact: ...
-Scripting

-Spectricium UI Uses The Library Kavo UI

-I Use Comet 3